Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 $$h(v) = g(f(v))$$

-Given we know there is a matrix that represents f and matrix that represnets g is there a way we can use these two matrices to work out the matrix representing h is.
-Well we can we just mulitply them together.
+Given we know there is a matrix that represents f and a matrix that represents g is there a way we can use these two matrices to work out the matrix representing h is.
+Well, we can just multiply them together.

-Seeing this is a little complicated by we'll work through it step by step.
+Seeing this is a little complicated but we'll work through it step by step.

-Let's assume f goes from an m dimensional space to an n dimensional space.
+Let's assume f goes from an m-dimensional space to an n-dimensional space.
 So its matrix will need m columns - one for each dimension of the input space and n rows - one for each dimension of the output space.

 $$F = \begin{bmatrix}